 This next part is only a photo tutorial of the recipe steps.
 If you’re looking for the full recipe measurements and instructions, scroll down to Recipe Details.

 Step 1 – In a large mixing bowl, add the chopped chocolate and the butter, then set the bowl nearby.
 Heat the heavy whipping cream in a small saucepan to a boil, and once it’s bubbling, pour the hot cream into the bowl with the chocolate and butter.
 Let the mixture sit for two minutes, then stir it with a spatula until the butter and chocolate are melted and smooth.

 Step 2 – Place the chocolate mixture in the refrigerator for 1-2 hours or until firm to the touch.
 It doesn’t need to be totally solid; just firm enough that you think you can roll it into balls.

 Step 3 – Before you begin, make sure you have lots of wet cloths or paper towels nearby, because this next part can be messy.
 Also have another flat tray or plate handy that you can place the rolled truffles on.
 When ready, bring the chocolate out and place it on your workspace.
 Using a cookie scoop or ice cream scoop, scrape out about 1 tablespoon worth of chocolate (or whatever size you’d like your truffles to be) and place it in your hands.
 Roll the chocolate into a ball, then place the finished ball on the nearby plate.
 Wipe your hands and then repeat this step until all of the chocolate has been rolled into truffles.

-Step 4 – Place the rolled truffles back in the freezer for about one hour.
+Step 4 – Place the rolled truffles back in the freezer for about 30 minutes.